vmware-tanzu/tanzu-dev-portal/content/guides/containers/cnb-gs-kpack.md

 A builder is an image that bundles all the bits and information on how to build your apps, like
 - A buildpack
 - An implementation of the lifecycle
-- A build-time environment that platforms may use to execute the lifecycle.
+- A build-time environment that platforms may use to execute the lifecycle

-Kpack will push the builder image to your registry.
+kpack will push the builder image to your registry.

 ```
 kubectl apply -f builder.yaml